pitt-miskov-zivanov-lab/DiSH/docs/index.rst

 Welcome to DiSH2.0 documentation!
 ===================================

-**DiSH** is a Python tool for simulating hybrid bio-model.
+**DiSH** is a Python tool for simulating hybrid models.

-Check out the :doc:`Overview` section for further information, including how to :doc:`Installation` the project.
+Read more in the :doc:`Overview` section or go directly to the :doc:`Installation` instructions.

 .. note::